 When you take a close look at any mainstream (even high end) shampoos and conditioners, you’ll quickly notice that they’re packed with harsh chemicals, ones that don’t even serve a real purpose.
 (Sulphates, for example, are only added to shampoos in order to make extra lather so that you feel like your hair is getting clean.
 And, unfortunately, this ingredient not only gets absorbed into your body, but it also strips your hair of its natural oils, causing far more damage than good.)

 The Good Zest Company’s shampoos and conditioners are also vegan, cruelty-free, and waste-free, demonstrating the brand’s real commitment to being as “pure and natural” as possible.
 Every bottle of shampoo and conditioner is packaged in aluminium, a great alternative to plastic (and so much chicer in your bathroom, too).
 Around the world, the recycling rate for plastic bottles is less than 30%.
 But, when it comes to aluminium, almost 75% of all aluminium products ever produced are still in use.
 Not to mention, aluminium is more often recycled than plastic products.

 To help its busy customers, The Good Zest Company offers a free bottle returns option, which includes the incentive of 10% off future purchases if you choose to opt-in.
 Doing so much more than just talking the talk, The Good Zest Company is one of our favourite examples of a conscious, natural company really living up to its promises — and, in turn, helping you live up to your promise of being a more conscious consumer, too.

-Avenue15 Readers can enjoy a Free Organic & Vegan Soap (RRP £5.95) with all orders over £10, simply enter code Avenue15GZC at the checkout to take advantage of this offer.
+Avenue15 Readers can enjoy a Free Organic & Vegan Soap (RRP £5.95) with all orders over £10, enter Promo Code Avenue15GZC at the checkout to take advantage of this offer.

 To find out more and shop online, visit: thegoodzestcompany.co.uk